 The information in this section is intended for visitors outside the United States.

 Over the past decade, international efforts have greatly increased the number of people in developing countries receiving antiretroviral therapy to treat HIV/AIDS.
-Today, 11.7 million people in the developing world are receiving therapy, although more than 35 million people worldwide are living with HIV.
+Today, 13.5 million people in the developing world are receiving therapy, although nearly 37 million people worldwide are living with HIV.

 Viread® (tenofovir disoproxil fumarate) and Truvada® (emtricitabine/tenofovir disoproxil fumarate) are recommended by the World Health Organization as components of antiretroviral therapy.
 We make these medicines available in low- and middle-income countries through two means: